JohnSmithDev/report-ip/README.md

 * Register a domain and adjust the branding accordingly
 * Put a timestamp in the content, and set response headers to avoid any risk/confusion of cached output causing confusion
+* Properly parse the Accept: header - currently it just finds the first match, which seems to do the right thing in practice, but I assume I should also parse the q=0.x weightings?
+(Will need to read/understand the HTTP spec first.)